-190th Engineer Battalion Welcomes new commander
+190th Engineer Battalion welcomes new commander

 |0

-This work, 190th Engineer Battalion Welcomes new commander [Image 11 of 11], by SPC Hassani Ribera Soto, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 190th Engineer Battalion welcomes new commander, by PFC Felix Ortiz Rivera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT